down-care-apps/down-care/README.md

 ## **Overview**

 The DownCare App is a user-friendly application designed to assist parents in monitoring their children's growth and detecting early signs of Down Syndrome through machine learning and facial analysis.
-This backend repository provides the core APIs and services for managing child profiles, scanning history, and user authentication.

 ---